uptimesoftware/ibm-as400-monitor/README.md

-    * Generic SNMP 1.0 - 7.2
+    * HTTP NTLM Monitor 1.6 - 7.1, 7.0, 6.0, 5.5, 5.4, 5.3, 5.2

-### Description: This plug-in allows user to monitor any SNMP OID without having to add the MIB's to up.time.
-It also allows users to include filters so only certain data is included/excluded.
+### Description: Monitor and login to websites with Windows authentication (NTLM).

-### Supported Monitoring Stations: 7.2
+### Supported Monitoring Stations: 7.2, 7.1
 ### Supported Agents: None; no agent required
 ### Installation Notes: <p><a href="https://github.com/uptimesoftware/uptime-plugin-manager">Install using the up.time Plugin Manager</a></p>

-### Dependencies: <p>n/a</p>
+### Dependencies: <p>Note; This will currently only work on a Windows monitoring station.</p>

-### Input Variables: * SNMP Version - SNMP version (1/2/3)* SNMP Port - the port SNMP is listening on* SNMP Action - SNMP Walk/Get* SNMP Data Type - integer/string* SNMP OID - the SNMP OID to get.
-This is used for both SNMP Walk and Get.* SNMP Table Index OID (Walk) - specify the SNMP OID to use for the index of SNMP Walk data* SNMP Table Index Filter - if there is specific index that one wants to include, provide regex meeting the criteria.* Community String(v1/v2) - SNMP Community String for SNMP V1 or V2* Agent Username (v3)* Authentication Type (v3)* Authentication Passphrase (v3)* Privacy Type (v3)* Privacy Passphrase (v3)
+### Input Variables: * Webpage to load - The webpage that will be monitored. e.g. /index.html* Port webpage is on - The port where IIS is listening on e.g. 443* Domain - The Windows domain which the user belongs to* Username - The user who authenticates against NTLM* Password - Password of the user* Use SSL (HTTPS) - Whether to use SSL or not
-### Output Variables: * Returned Data (Integer)* Returned Data (String)
+### Output Variables: * Match on text on the page
-### Languages Used: * PHP
+### Languages Used: * Shell/Batch* PHP* Java